thycotic/privman-docs/install/agents/agent-inst-mac.md

 ## Mac OS X Installer (10.11 or Newer)

-The Bundled Mac Agent DMG + PKG installer is available for Mac machines.
+The Bundled Mac Agent DMG + PKG installer is available for macOS systems.
 You can use this installer directly on individual endpoints for testing or for production environments.

 ### Agents Installation Download Link

 https://tmsnuget.thycotic.com/software/Agents/ThycoticManagementAgent-10.6.20.dmg

-### Installing the macOS Agents
+### Installing macOS Agents

 >**Note**:
 >If you enter the wrong install code or you need to update an install code for whatever reason, rerun the package installer to provide the correct/new install code.